-- III.
-Limited development activity with impacts to isolated wetlands (and/or associated buffers) that meet all of the following conditions: - a.
+III.
+Limited development activity with impacts to isolated wetlands (and/or

+- a.
 Less than .25 acres in size; and, - b.
 Determined to be of poor quality by a certified environmental specialist; and, - c.
 The applicant has demonstrated that every reasonable step has been taken to minimize impact to wetland; and, - d.
 The applicant has provided for appropriate on-site or off-site mitigation for impact to wetland.